OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 	</WebApplicationInfo>
     ```

-1. Replace the placeholder "$app-id-guid$" _in both places_ in the markup with the **Application ID** that you copied when you created the **Office-Add-in-ASPNET-SSO** app registration.
-The "$" symbols are not part of the ID, so don't include them.
+1. Replace the placeholder "Enter_client_ID_here" _in both places_ in the markup with the **Application ID** that you copied when you created the **Office-Add-in-ASPNET-SSO** app registration.
 This is the same ID you used for the application ID in the appsettings.json file.

    > [!NOTE]
    > The **\<Resource\>** value is the **Application ID URI** you set when you registered the add-in.
 The **\<Scopes\>** section is used only to generate a consent dialog box if the add-in is sold through AppSource.